Battersea Power Station: Water system

 Water, essential to a thermal power station, is used to condense steam from the steam turbines before it is returned to the boiler.
 Water cycled through the power station's systems was taken from the Thames.
 The station could extract an average of 1.5 million cubic metres (340 million imperial gallons) of water from the river each day.

 After the end of World War II, the London Power Company used the waste heat to supply the Pimlico District Heating Undertaking.

 Scrubbers

 The reduction of sulphur emissions was an important factor from when the station was in the design stages, as it was one of the main concerns of the protesters.
 The London Power Company developed an experimental technique for washing flue gases in 1925.
 It used water and alkaline sprays over scrubbers of steel and timber in flue ducts.
-The gases were subject to continuous washing, as to the principal acid pollutant by using catalyst iron oxide, the sulphur dioxide was converted into sulphuric acid.
+The gases were subject to continuous washing; as to the principal acid pollutant by using the catalyst iron oxide, the sulphur dioxide was converted into sulphuric acid.
 The plant was one of the world's first commercial applications of this technique.
 This process was stopped in the B Station in the 1960s, when it was discovered that the discharge of these products into the Thames was more harmful than sulphur dioxide would be to the atmosphere.